Russia detains Jehovah's Witnesses, searches properties in new criminal case | Law-Order

 Russia detains Jehovah's Witnesses, searches properties in new criminal case

+He said that at least 15 families of Jehovah's Witnesses had awoken to a loud knock at the door on Wednesday morning and that innocent, law-abiding people were later shown on television being led away in handcuffs.
+"We hope the law and common sense will prevail and that the religious persecution of our religion's followers will stop," said Sivulsky.

-The Investigative Committee did not say how many people had been detained in total in a statement on its website on Wednesday.
+The Investigative Committee did not say how many people had been detained in total in a statement on its website.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)